 Do you need to mix as well as dry or agglomerate your material?
-Acan be adapted to handle processing tasks in addition to mixing, which can eliminate the need for additional equipment in some applications.
+A conical screw mixer can be adapted to handle processing tasks in addition to mixing, which can eliminate the need for additional equipment in some applications.
 This article introduces you to conical screw mixers, then explains how the mixer can be adapted handling other tasks while mixing, such as heating and cooling, drying, agglomerating, de-agglomerating, causing or preventing chemical or physical reactions, or storing.
-The last section discussed selecting a for your application.
+The last section discussed selecting a conical screw mixer for your application.

 A batch mixer is easiest to adapt for handling other tasks while mixing because the mixer has a fully enclosed vessel.
 The enclosed vessel protects the surrounding environment and allows accurate control of process parameters, such as total mixing or residence time, the sequence in which ingredients are added, and agitation intensity.